DHRI-Curriculum/guide/review-process.md

+# The Review Process explained

-# How to activate the review process
+## How to start the review process

 1. **Navigate to the workshop you have edited.**